-Thanks to the superior tungsten carbide tipped blade, no grinding or cool down time is needed when you use a T.C.T cold cut saw for your metal cutting.
-Compared to a standard blade, tungsten carbide is twice as stiff and dense as steel, delivering enhanced cutting power. for a Achieve a faster, cleaner cut with a T.C.T blade as this stronger blade can deliver higher surface speed and a well-maintained level of chip load per tooth.
+Thanks to the superior tungsten carbide tipped blade, no grinding or cool downtime is needed when you use a T.C.T cold cut saw for your metal cutting.
+Compared to a standard blade, tungsten carbide is twice as stiff and dense as steel, delivering enhanced cutting power.
+Achieve a faster, cleaner cut with a T.C.T blade as this stronger blade can deliver higher surface speed and a well-maintained level of chip load per tooth.

 Friction saws feature a high-speed circular blade which utilises frictional heat to cut through the most difficult materials.

-Our range of metal cutting saw accessories includes a heavy duty industrial range of roller conveyors, varying in sizes from 1.5m in length to 3m in length, and widths of 300mm, 450mm and 600mm.
+Our range of metal cutting saw accessories include a heavy-duty industrial range of roller conveyors, varying in sizes from 1.5m in length to 3m in length, and widths of 300mm, 450mm and 600mm.

 We recommend purchasing three stands for each conveyor bed purchased.
 These are adjustable in height from 715mm to 1050mm.